 "I didn't go check on him.
 He was dying.
 I could have saved him.
 I didn't go check on him.
 Not until it was too late."

-She pulled him close, let him sob.
+She pulled him close and let him sob.
 "You don't know that.
 It could have been sudden."

 "I'll never know.
 I'll always remember that I didn't go down when I first noticed he wasn't back.
 I let him die."
 He wept then, like he had those times in Korea when Sydney had come to talk him off the ledge.